lucasnotini/lucasnotini/README.md

 - Git/GitHub

 I am also currently familiar with the following technologies:
+- Flask
 - Java
 - Javascript
 - MQL5
 - EasyLanguage

 Some of my projects that I like the most:
-- Python (Django) Fullstack Investing company Website/Apps: www.oriontrading.com.br/
+- Python (Django-Bootstrap) Fullstack Investing company Website/Apps: www.oriontrading.com.br/
-- Python (streamlit) App to track trading strategies: https://orion-trade-manager.streamlit.app/
+- Python (Django-Pandas) App to track trading strategies: https://www.oriontrading.com.br/trade-manager/

-I am on my way to learn more about:

-- /Angular
+- Python (Django-Pandas) App to run Monte Carlo simulations: https://www.oriontrading.com.br/monte-carlo/
+- Python (Django-Pandas) App to run multiple Money Management algoriths using different investiment strategies: https://www.oriontrading.com.br/money-management/

+* If any of the above apps ask for a login credential, you can create a free account and access the links again :-)

+I am currently searching for new challenges in Python:

 ... and anything else that I need to use :grinning: